This post has been updated on March 12, 2020.

 Last year, a Global Workplace Analytics and FlexJobs report showed that remote work has increased to 3% of the entire US workforce.
 With technology making off-site collaboration and access to information possible, more companies are starting to see the value in allowing their employees to work remotely.

 It saves employees from spending valuable hours on travel.
 It also allows them to control their environment so that it is conducive for work, thereby reducing office burnout.
 Employees also get time to engage in other productive activities or pursue further studies for career advancement.
-Online learning has in fact grown, given that the technology for conducting these type of classes is now sufficiently advanced.
-Maryville University details how asynchronous courses give students the flexibility to balance other responsibilities like a daytime job and multiple side projects.
+Online learning has in fact grown, given that the technology for conducting these types of classes is now sufficiently advanced.
+Asynchronous courses give learners the flexibility to balance other responsibilities besides their studies.
 With new innovations, workers can accomplish their tasks anytime and anywhere and still remain satisfied with their employment.

 New technological advancements are constantly on the rise to prove that an organization’s productivity can still improve vastly.
 It’s a matter of finding the right technologies that will best suit your company’s practices and will be well received by your employees.